aissam-out/chatbot/messenger/README.md

 **4.** In the dashboard of your bot, select _Tasks_ on the left menu.

 A bot usually has many tasks that power it.
-These could be simple tasks like confirm or cancel or more complex tasks like make-a-reservation
+These could be simple tasks like _confirm_ or _cancel_ or more complex tasks like _make-a-reservation_

-**5.** CLick on _Add a task_ and give it a (meaningful) name.
+**5.** Click on _Add a task_ and give it a (meaningful) name.
 Create as many tasks as your bot have to handle.

 Every task has two main features _Program_ and _Train_